Finite-size corrections to Fermi's golden rule: I. Decay rates: Quantum Particles described by wave packets

 \subsection{Asymmetric wave packet}

-In some situations, the wave packet is asymmetric in ${\vec k}_L$ and ${\vec k}_T$ which are parallel and perpendicular to the central momentum, or in ${\vec k}$ and $|{\vec k}|$.
-The small energy uncertainty, $\delta E \ll |{\vec k}|$ also often appears.
+In some situations, the wave packet is asymmetric in $\vec{k}_L$ and $\vec{k}_T$, which are parallel and perpendicular to the central momentum, or in $\vec{k}$ and $|\vec{k}|$.
+A small energy uncertainty, $\delta E\gg |\vec{k}|$, also often appears.
 For an asymmetric wave packet or a wave packet with different spreadings in the momentum and energy, we have

-where $\sigma_L$, $\sigma_{T}$, and $\sigma_E$ are a size in the parallel and perpendicular directions to the center of momentum, and that in the energy.
-The functions in coordinate representation become Gaussian forms in ${\vec x}$ and $t$.
+where $\sigma_L$, $\sigma_T$, and $\sigma_E$ are the size in the parallel and perpendicular directions to the center of momentum, and that in the energy.
+The functions in the coordinate representation become Gaussian forms in $\vec{x}$ and t: